emaverick2001/PersonalPortfolio/src/content/blog/clarinet-equipment-notes.md

 Next, I tried my BD5 with Legere Signature Soprano Sax 3.5 reeds.
 This setup sounds amazing, beautiful, dark, etc, and I got quite a few compliments on my tone during this time.
 I even played my whole senior recital on this setup.
 However, this setup has two huge tradeoffs.
 - Ridiculously resistant.
 Seriously, your embouchure needs to be in Olympic shape to play this setup without your embouchure blowing out after 10 minutes.
 I still can't believe I made it through a whole recital on this setup.
 You end up having to bite quite a bit as well, which doesn't help - but softer reeds of the same cut are too buzzy on this setup, so you can't move down a strength.
 Sadly, not all of us have embouchures like Andreas Ottensamer or Michael Robinson.
 - Quiet.
 You're fighting for volume against both the resistance of the setup and the darkness of the sound.
+The darkness means you blend well - maybe a little too well, and that's not always what you want.
 I'd be maxing out in orchestral settings and was still told that I needed to play louder.

 ### Playnick Puccini Tosca